 Because cornmeal does not contain wheat or gluten, carefully prepared polenta is safe for people with celiac disease.
 However, cross-contamination is a concern.
 Be certain to buy certified gluten-free cornmeal or packaged precooked polenta to ensure that it’s completely free of gluten.

 While fresh corn is classified as a starchy vegetable, dried corn, including cereals, popcorn, and cornmeal, is considered a grain.
 However, both fresh and dried corn has healthy nutrients.
-Globally, corn is used as a significant source of calories, vitamins, and minerals.
+Globally, corn is used as a significant .

 Polenta is really just cooked cornmeal.
 It’s the name of the dish, not an ingredient.
 To create cornmeal, corn kernels are ground into a coarse powder.
 Cornmeal comes in many varieties including white, yellow, and blue.
 But polenta is traditionally made with yellow cornmeal.

-When made with just water and cornmeal, polenta contains many vitamins and minerals, but it’s not a significant source of any of them.
+When made with just water and cornmeal, polenta contains many vitamins and minerals, but it’s of any of them.
 However, some varieties are fortified or enriched to increase the nutritional value.
 Polenta made with milk and added toppings can improve the overall nutrition of the meal.

 Whole grains are an important part of a healthy diet, according to the Mayo Clinic.
 Most gluten-free products are made from refined carbohydrates like rice and potatoes instead of whole grains.
 The American Diabetes Association recommends cornmeal as a way to increase whole grains in the diet.